-What key skills do students develop over time?
+What key capacities / skills will the pupils develop?

-No matter which area of the curriculum is studied within physical education, students will gain a wide range of very employable and transferable skills, knowledge and attributes.
+No matter which area of the curriculum is studied within Physical Education, students will gain a wide range of very employable and transferable skills, knowledge and attributes.
 These include:

-Physical education at Millom School should help students to:
+Physical Education at Millom School should help students to: